configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 #### Semantic version comparators

-The following comparators assume that _Comparison attribute_ and _Comparison value_ contain semantic versions.
+The following comparators expect the *Comparison attribute* to be a string containing a valid semantic version and the *Comparison value* to be a semantic version or a list of semantic versions.

 Evaluation is based on <a target="_blank" href="https://semver.org/">the SemVer Semantic Version Specification</a>.

 | Comparator             | Description                                                                                                                                   |